Cycle Count and Inventory Adjustments

 A validator with the Cycle Count → Validate permission can open a pending take from the Stock Takes grid and take one of three actions:

-• Approve — accepts the count as correct and applies the variance to inventory.
+- Approve — accepts the count as correct and applies the variance to inventory.
+When Require reason for stock adjustment is enabled, the validator selects an Adjustment Reason as part of approving, since this is the point at which the inventory actually changes.
 Any other pending takes for the same location from other users are automatically superseded (closed with no adjustment).

 Self-Approval